 - Place the pastry lined tins onto a baking tray and put in a preheated oven at 200C/180C fan, gas mark 6.
 Bake for 15 minutes.

-- After the baking time has elapsed remove the tin from the oven.
+- As soon as the baking time has finished remove the tin from the oven.

 - Using the baking parchment, lift the baking balls free from the pastry lined tin.